Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Ensemble Estimation of Generalized MI

 \subsection{Parameter Selection}

-In theory, the theoretical results of the previous sections hold for any choice of the bandwidth vectors as determined by$\mathcal{L}$.
+Asymptotically, the theoretical results of the previous sections hold for any choice of the bandwidth vectors as determined by $\mathcal{L}$.
 In practice, we find that the following rules-of-thumb for tuning the parameters lead to high-quality estimates in the finite sample regime. \begin{enumerate} \item Select the minimum and maximum bandwidth parameter to produce density estimates that satisfy the following: first the minimum bandwidth should not lead to a zero-valued density estimate at any sample point; second the maximum bandwidth should be smaller than the diameter of the support. \item Ensure the bandwidths are sufficiently distinct.
-Similar bandwidth values lead to negligible decrease in bias and many bandwidth values may increase $||w_{0}||_{2}$ resulting in an increase in variance \cite{sricharan2013ensemble}. \item Select $L=|\mathcal{L}|>|J|=I$ to obtain a feasible solution for the optimization problems in (\ref{eq:optimize}) and (\ref{eq:relaxed}).
+Similar bandwidth values lead to a negligible decrease in the bias and many bandwidth values may increase $||w_{0}||_{2}$ resulting in an increase in variance \cite{sricharan2013ensemble,moon2018ensemble}. \item Select $L=|\mathcal{L}|>|J|=I$ to obtain a feasible solution for the optimization problems in (\ref{eq:optimize}) and (\ref{eq:relaxed}).
 We find that choosing a value of $30\leq L\leq60$, and setting $\mathcal{L}$ to be $L$ linearly spaced values between the minimum and maximum values described above works well in practice. \end{enumerate} The resulting ensemble estimators are robust in the sense that they are not sensitive to the exact choice of the bandwidths or the number of estimators as long as the the rough rules-of-thumb given above are followed.
-Moon et al \cite{moon2016arxiv,moon2016isit} gives more details on ensemble estimator parameter selection for continuous divergence estimation.
+Moon et al. \cite{moon2018ensemble} gives more details on ensemble estimator parameter selection for continuous divergence estimation.
 These details also apply to the continuous parts of the mixed cases for MI estimation in this paper.
+In particular, the minimum and maximum bandwidth parameters can be efficiently selected based on the $k$ nearest neighbor distances of all data points.

 Since the optimal weight $w_{0}$ can be calculated offline, the computational complexity of the estimators is dominated by the construction of the KDEs which has a complexity of $O\left(N^{2}\right)$ using the standard implementation.
 For very large datasets, more efficient KDE implementations (e.g. \cite{raykar2010fast}) can be used to reduce the computational burden.